algosup/2022-Project-Artificial-Intelligence-Group-B/Documents/Technical.md

 ---

 <br>

 ## 1. Introduction

 ### a.
 Overview

-This product has to detect the language of a conversation between English and French.
-When one langue will be detected, the user must be warned he is talking in this language.
+This product has to detect the language of a conversation, either English and French.
+When a language is detected, a led will be lit with a color matching the language.

 ### b.
 Glossary of Terminology

 |                              |                                                                               |
 | ---------------------------- | ----------------------------------------------------------------------------- |
 | Arduino                      | Microcontroller board that is used to control the electronics in the product. |